 Taking a Group Tour to Ayutthaya Historical Park

-In November last year, I got to go back to Ayutthaya on a group tour with Voyagin.
+In November last year, I got to do an Ayutthaya tour with a group organized by Voyagin.
 I took their Bangkok to Ayutthaya Historical Park Full Day Tour (without the cruise).
 It was priced reasonably at $45 per person.

 I usually don’t take group tours, but as a solo traveler, it’s definitely one of the ways to save on costs while traveling in convenience, and to meet other travelers as well.